mahxwell/SimpleAuditCodeGeneratorWindows/README.md

 ```

+### Python Dependencies

+- Pandas
+- xlrd
+- openpyxl

+### Warning

-ONLY WORK WITH ENGLISH LANGUAGE
+As furnished .xlsx files are in english language this audit script shall ONLY WORK WITH ENGLISH LANGUAGE OPERATING SYSTEM